keplertech/keplertech-web/content/_index.md

 By integrating open-source collaboration, we remove barriers to innovation, empowering engineers with accessible and adaptive EDA solutions.

 As a driving force in semiconductor evolution, keplertech.io is redefining how EDA adapts to the demands of a new era—faster, smarter, and more connected.

+The keplertech.io team is building tailored EDA backend tooling for development, optimization and testing.

+Want to know more? please contact us:

+contact@keplertech.io
 </div>